 - A protocol (project plan) for the review is developed in advance and also undergoes peer review.

 - Study inclusion and coding decisions are carried out by at least two reviewers who work independently and compare results.

 - Study quality is appraised.

 - Campbell reviews undergo peer review and editorial review.

-- Campbell reviews provide an answer for decision makers by using rigorous methods to synthesise evidence, including, where appropriate, statistical meta-analysis of quantitative evidence and theory-based analysis of qualitative evidence.
+- Campbell reviews provide answers for decisionmakers by using rigorous methods to synthesize evidence, including, where appropriate, statistical meta-analysis of quantitative evidence and theory-based analysis of qualitative evidence.